 What Is a Blue Light Filter for a PC and How Does It Work?

-You are now fully aware of the different sources of blue light as well as the various health risks associated with it, so if you want or need some computer time after sunset hours, you would be wise to invest in a blue light filter for your PC.
+You are now fully aware of the different sources of blue light as well as the various health risks associated with it.
+If you want or need some computer time after sunset hours, it is a good idea to use some form of blue light filtering on your PC.

 Other valid alternatives, if your primary purpose is to reduce digital eye strain, include the use of third-party software such as f.lux or Iris, as well as blue light blocking eyewear.
 Please refer to a professional when choosing eyewear that filters or blocks blue light as these products may include magnification and specific optical centers.